alexji/alexji.github.io/research_interests.md

 As part of the [Caterpillar project](http://www.caterpillarproject.org), I have investigated how to use metal-poor stars to understand chemical abundances ([paper](https://arxiv.org/abs/1801.05044)) and tracing them to the present day ([paper 1](https://arxiv.org/abs/1611.00759); [paper 2](https://arxiv.org/abs/1712.03967)).

 ### Relics of the first galaxies
-Much of my research focuses on observing and interpreting the chemical content of stars in surviving relics of the first galaxies.
+Much of my research focuses on observing and interpreting the chemical content of stars in surviving relics of the first galaxies, the so-called "ultra-faint" dwarf galaxies.
-These are very faint galaxies (creatively termed "ultra-faint" dwarf galaxies).
 I think that ultra-faint dwarf galaxies are the most fascinating type of object in the universe.
 They have only a few thousand stars (fewer stars than many individual star clusters!), and yet they sit in dark matter halos and show evidence for extended star formation.
 But not too extended: all their stars formed in just the first 1-2 billion years of the universe's history.